xissy/node-grooveshark-streaming/README.md

 # node-grooveshark-streaming

-A Node.js module for get music streaming url from Grooveshark without any API authentication.
+A node.js module for getting a music streaming url from Grooveshark without any API authentication.

 ## Features